pr0xity/Urban-Infusion/src/main/resources/DESIGN.md

 ### Typography

-Because Urban Infusion is a mix of modern and traditional we will use a sans serif font as the main, portraying the modern side, and a cursive font for accents portraying the traditional side.
+Because Urban Infusion is a mix of modern and traditional we will use a Sans-Serif font as the main, portraying the modern side of the company values, and a cursive font for accents portraying the traditional side.
 We want don't want an overly bold look, and will use a font with hard egdes.

 Main font: Montserrat